riyazdf/dockercon-workshop/README.md

        docker-default (28462)
     ```

+    Enforce mode will actively deny various operations due to the AppArmor profile; complain mode will only log profile violations but not block any functionality.

 3. Now kill that container and start another alpine container, but this time without an AppArmor profile.
 In order to disable AppArmor, we must pass an additional flag to Docker: `docker run --rm -it --security-opt apparmor=unconfined alpine sh`.
 Check `apparmor_status` in another terminal to confirm that this container is not running with a profile.

+4. Let's understand the default AppArmor profile, and the defense-in-depth of the Docker engine profiles.
+AppArmor works together with Seccomp and a capabilities whitelist to provide security by default:
+	- Disable seccomp and add the `SYS_ADMIN` capability while running an Ubuntu container: `docker run --rm -it --cap-add SYS_ADMIN --security-opt seccomp=unconfined ubuntu sh`

+	- Make two directories and run mount to bind them: `mkdir 1; mkdir 2; mount --bind 1 2` -- you should receive a permissions error because the `docker-default` AppArmor profile will deny mount!

+	- To convince yourself this is the case, run the same commands with AppArmor also disabled: `docker run --rm -it --cap-add SYS_ADMIN --security-opt seccomp=unconfined --security-opt apparmor=unconfined ubuntu sh`

 ## Our Custom AppArmor Profile